May 17, 2021

 No credit card required.

-Incentives are awards or bonuses given to employees for achieving particular goals.
+Incentives are rewards or bonuses given to employees for achieving particular goals.
 Incentives are one of the best morale boosters in any industry because members of the workforce feel appreciated, and feel the need to work towards something other than just working for someone else.

 Growth opportunities are opportunities for employees to enhance their careers by learning and moving from one stage of the companies hierarchy to another.
 If employees know that their hard work will be rewarded with promotions, their morale will be boosted, and they will also work harder to achieve this promotion.
 This is a win-win for them and the company.
 Employees who do not see where there is potential for growth in the company may lose focus and not be as productive as they could be.
 Ensure that your employees are provided with continuous learning to see a clear path for career advancement and they will do all they can to achieve this.

-Concessions should be discounted rates or gift cards for employees to take advantage of the products and services that they work so hard to create.
+Concessions are intrinsic and should be discounted rates or gift cards for employees to take advantage of the products and services that they work so hard to create.
 Employees will have higher morale if they know that their company cares enough about them to allow them to affordably use their products.
 In addition, employees will also be able to give customers first and knowledge when they are questioned about the products and services of the company.
 If concessions aren’t monitored, employees may go overboard and this could cause financial trouble for the company.
 Hopefully, you offer your employees concessions and this helps them appreciate the company and its products more.